 Joins

-Joins combine rows from two or more tables based on related column.
-FDB Record Layer supports INNER JOIN and joins using comma-separated table references in the FROM clause with join conditions specified in the WHERE clause.
+Joins combine rows from two or more tables based on a related column.
+The FDB Record Layer supports the standard SQL join keywords INNER JOIN (or just JOIN), LEFT OUTER JOIN (or LEFT JOIN), and RIGHT OUTER JOIN (or RIGHT JOIN).
+As an alternative to the INNER JOIN syntax, inner joins can also be expressed using comma-separated table references in the FROM clause with join conditions specified in the WHERE clause.

 Important